famsf/insights/src/la-prose.md

       right:
         components:
           - template: "@atoms/textarea/textarea.html.twig"
             text: "<p>The book is a vortex of convergent and oppositional energies, an environment created for a remarkable reading experience.
-When folded, roughly four by seven inches, and just over an inch thick, it can be read by flipping the accordion-fold “pages.”
+When folded it is roughly four by seven inches, and just over an inch thick.
+It can be read by unfolding the accordion-fold “pages” one segment at a time.
 Alternatively, one can unfold it to full length, more than six feet, on a long table.
 That way the entire design and text can be apprehended – not, as Apollinaire said, at a glance, but by following the poetic narrative as it weaves through splashes of color.</p>"
             dropcap: true
           - template: "@atoms/cta__button/cta__button.html.twig"
             text: Read an English translation of the Poem